 Dr. Kamineni received his medical degree from the University of Health Sciences, India.
 His internship and residency in Internal Medicine were completed at the Maricopa Medical Center in Phoenix, Arizona, the Mayo Clinics in Scottsdale, Arizona and Rochester, Minnesota.
 He finished his fellowship in Cardiovascular Disease at the University of Arizona, Health Sciences Center in Tucson, Arizona.
 He then completed a fellowship in Interventional Cardiology at The University of Arizona.
 He also specializes in Carotid and Peripheral Vascular Interventions.
 He is Board Certified in Internal Medicine, Cardiovascular Disease, and Interventional Cardiology.
 He has co-authored two medical textbooks and has been published in peer-reviewed journals.
 He is currently the Medical Director for the Salem Health Heart and Vascular Institute.
 He is married with two children.

-A native Minnesotan, Dr. Krishnamurthy received his medical degree from the University of Maryland, where he graduated in the top 15% of his class.
-After completing his residency in Internal Medicine at Albert Einstein College of Medicine/Jacobi Medical Center in New York (where he served as Chief Resident), Dr. Krishnamurthy completed a fellowship in Cardiovascular Disease at Tufts Medical Center in Boston and a second fellowship in Interventional Cardiology, also at Tufts.
-During this second fellowship, Dr. Krishnamurthy received advanced training in the areas of high risk, highly complex coronary and peripheral interventions and in the interpretation of advanced imaging studies.
+Born in Minnesota and raised in Maryland, Dr. Krishnamurthy received his medical degree from the University of Maryland, where he graduated in the top 15% of his class.
+After completing his residency in Internal Medicine at Albert Einstein College of Medicine in New York (where he served as Chief Resident), Dr. Krishnamurthy completed a fellowship in Cardiovascular Disease at Tufts Medical Center in Boston and a second fellowship in Interventional Cardiology, also at Tufts.
+During this second fellowship, Dr. Krishnamurthy received advanced training in the areas of high risk, complex coronary and peripheral interventions and in the interpretation of advanced imaging studies.

 An avid jazz and blues fan, Dr. Krishnamurthy also enjoys hiking, camping, mountain biking, tennis and cooking.
-His wife, Christine, is an emergency room physician.
-They are the proud parents of two daughters.
+His wife, is an emergency room physician, and they are the proud parents of two daughters.

 Dr. Thompson received his medical degree at Touro University College of Osteopathic Medicine in Vallejo, California, where he graduated with highest honors.
 He completed his Internal Medicine Residency at Georgetown University/Washington Hospital Center where he was selected as Chief Resident.
 He went on to complete a Cardiovascular Medicine and Interventional Cardiology Fellowship at the University of Wisconsin.
 He serves as a Fellow at the American College of Cardiology and as an Associate Professor at Western University of Health Sciences.

 Dr. Thompson is trained in interventional cardiology and performs various procedures, including angioplasty and stent insertion of the coronary arteries.
 He has a specific interest in complex coronary interventions, including stent insertions to chronic complete blockages called chronic total occlusions (CTO).
-He is also one of the few cardiologists that performs most of his procedures from the wrist (radial approach) which minimizes bleeding, improves patient comfort, and minimizes bed rest.
+He performs the majority most of procedures from the wrist (radial approach) which minimizes bleeding, improves patient comfort, and minimizes bed rest.

 Dr. Thompson believes comprehensive, quality care includes personalized education, guidance, and support for each patient.
 Through compassionate, but honest dialogue, Dr. Thompson strives to help patients through what is often one of the most difficult times of their lives, and to improve the quality of their lives for many years to come.
 He finds it satisfying to watch patients let go of unhealthy habits, adopt new positive behaviors, and effectively take charge of their lives.
-He is a strong proponent of exercise to reduce future cardiac events and serves as Medical Director for Cardiac Rehabilitation at Salem Hospital.
-He is a community speaker and advocate for women’s heart health issues.
+He is a strong proponent of exercise to reduce future cardiac events and serves as a national speaker for lipid management.

 Dr. Thompson is married (his wife Kim is also a physician) and has two young boys.
-He and his family enjoy outdoor activities.
+He and his family enjoy outdoor activities involving skiing and hiking.
 Dr. Thompson is an avid college basketball fan and North Carolina Tarheel supporter.